-&lt;sup>11A new political alliance also emerged with the Liberal party.
-Santos's government has been described as being politically inclusive as opposed to Uribe's (see <a href="http://razonpublica.com/index.php/politica-y-gobierno-temas-27/1613-santos-la-coalicion-incluyente-y-quadrio-temas of a new peace process with FARC.
-This policy shift has been described as an "180-degree turn in the conception that the Colombian state had with respect to war and peace" (Acosta, 2015, p.18).
-Following this shift to the left by the PU, and the rising tensions between Uribe and Santos, the Centro Democrático (CD) is founded in January of 2013 by Uribe and other right-wing politicians to oppose the PU and Santos's peace negotiations with FARC.
+Soon after being elected, Santos distanced himself from Uribe and his policies, most notably by re-establishing diplomatic relationships with the government of Hugo Chávez in Venezuela.
+In August 2012 the Santos government announced the new beginning of peace negotiations with FARC.
+This policy shift has been described as a "180-degree turn in the conception that the Colombian state had with respect to war and peace" (Acosta, 2015, p.18).
+Following this shift to the left by the PU and given the rising tensions between Uribe and Santos, the Centro Democrático (CD) was founded in January 2013 by Uribe and other right-wing politicians to oppose the PU and Santos's peace negotiations with FARC.

-In the legislative elections of March 2014, Uribe is elected senator for the CD.
-The presidential elections of the same year represented a de-facto referendum on Santos's peace process (Weintraub, Vargas and Flores, 2015).
-In June of 2014, Santos, running again for the PU, was re-elected in run-off elections against Oscár Iván Zuluaga, a former member of the PU who was running for the CD with the support of Uribe, and had come in first place during the first round of elections the previous month.
+In the legislative elections of March 2014, Uribe was elected as a CD senator.
+The presidential elections of the same year represented a de facto referendum on Santos's peace process (Weintraub, Vargas and Flores, 2015).
+In June 2014, Santos, running again on the PU ticket, was re-elected in run-off elections against Oscár Iván Zuluaga, a former member of the PU who was running on the CD ticket with the support of Uribe and had come in first place during the first round of elections the previous month.

 The peace process was successful in reducing violence and de-escalating the conflict during the four years of negotiations (CERAC, 2016; Ordoñez et al., 2018).
-A bilateral ceasefire between FARC and the government was put in place in August of 2016, when a final accord between the two parts was announced.
-Santos was awarded the Nobel Peace Prize in October of this year and the final accord was ratified by the Colombian congress in November of 2016.
-FARC's disarmament process was completed in June of 2017.
-As a result of the peace process, FARC became a political party with representation in the Colombian congress (with 5 seats in each chamber).
+A bilateral ceasefire between FARC and the government took effect in August 2016, when a final accord was announced.
+Santos was awarded the Nobel Peace Prize in October 2016, and the final accord was ratified by the Colombian congress in November 2016.
+FARC's disarmament process was completed in June 2017.
+As a result of the peace process, FARC became a political party with representation in the Colombian congress (with five seats in each chamber).
 Further discussion of these events, revisited in light of the framework and the results presented below, can be found in the online appendix.